We’re doing everything we can to ensure you can visit safely!

 Will I be able to meet family and friends at the zoo?

 For your own safety and that of others, please only visit with members of your household.
-If you meet friends at the zoo please do not meet with more than 6 people and follow the latest government guidelines.

 I’m a coach operator – can I book to bring a coach party?

 Please get in touch with our groups and travel trade team by emailing firstname.lastname@example.org